-The details of the subsidiaries held directly by the group were as follows:
+The details of the subsidiaries held directly by the Group were as follows:

-Name of Subsidiary Country of Incorporation Effective Equity Interest a Voting Power Held by the G
+Name of Subsidiary Country of Incorporation Effective Equi Voting Power Ho ty Interest and eld by the Group

-2020 2019
+2021 2020

 Pelsart International N.L.
 Australia 100% 100%

 Corsair Petroleum N.L.
 Australia 100% 100%

 Pelsart Kasongan Pty Ltd Australia 100% 100%

 PT Pelsart Tambang Kencana Indonesia 70% 70%

 Tambang Kencana Singapore Pte Ltd Singapore 100% 100%

-Subsidiary financial statements used in the preparation of these consolidated financial statements have also been prepared as at the same reporting date as the group's financial statements.
+Subsidiary financial statements used in the preparation of these consolidated financial statements have also been prepared as at the same reporting date as the Group's financial statements.

-There are no significant restrictions over the group's ability to access or use assets, and settle liabilities, of the group.
+There are no significant restrictions over the Group's ability to access or use assets, and settle liabilities, of the Group.